 Watch your waste

 Seek out ways to reduce and divert waste, whether it’s food or swag items like notebooks, pens, bags, and water bottles.
-The Shaw Centre will arrange for leftover food to be donated to local shelters and charities.
+Rogers Centre Ottawa will arrange for leftover food to be donated to local shelters and charities.
 “Food that has been partially eaten is put into our ORCA machine, which breaks it down and turns it into grey water.
 This reduced the amount of leftover that leaves our building in garbage trucks and in turn reduces our carbon footprint,” says Rainville.
 They can also help you find recipients for any leftover conference materials through their Leave a Legacy program.

 Get attendees on board